“…ask for the ancient paths, Where the good way is, and walk in it; And you will find rest for your souls.” -Jeremiah 6:16

 The new canyon would prove to be more striking from a hiking perspective the following day.

 I soon came to the well-known Jailhouse Pueblo.
 A network of social trails led below the Pueblo and across what I am guessing to be the midden.
 Potsherds were in evidence.
 Including some black and red sherds that came from further afield in northern Arizona.
 Possibly as trade goods.
 Or, as I found out later, perhaps more in the recent past of three or four-hundred years.
-Maybe from the descendants of the Ancient Puebloans making pilgrimages to the sites of their ancestors.
+Maybe from the descendants of the Ancestral Puebloans making pilgrimages to the sites of their ancestors.

 I clambered up to the aptly named dwelling.
 And again marveled at the relatively good condition of this ancient site.